giampaolo/psutil/docs/api.rst

     .. warning::
       On Linux, retrieving connections for certain processes requires root privileges.
-If psutil is not run as root, those connections are silently skipped instead of raising :class:`psutil.AccessDenied`.
+If psutil is not run as root, those connections are silently skipped instead of raising :exc:`psutil.AccessDenied`.
 That means the returned list may be incomplete.

     .. note::